Late last night and out of nowhere, Angus jumped up and ran to the front door.

 What a wonderful surprise!

-This morning we attended a Barre class together then to lunch
+This morning we attended a Barre class together, then went to lunch

 It was a perfect welcome home activity and so fun